By Paul Bernier

 - Tests need to be built in a way that integrates with your SPA.
 Many tag-based tools face limitations in the SPA world and increase the reliance on development resources for testing.

 - Rolling out of SPAs often neglects end users’ impact on business KPIs.
 Testing how your SPA is impacting conversions compared to your traditional site is key to ensure you don’t inadvertently make it more difficult for users to reach their online goals.

 - Page load time for new vs. returning users is vastly impacted by an SPA experience.
 New users take a big hit up front, while returning users enjoy a faster experience.
 Think about how this impacts your users and your business model.

-Many organizations find themselves turning to server side or backend testing in the face of these challenges.
-While I highly value server side testing to answer business questions and recognize it as source of high return on investment for SiteSpect customers, it’s not the only answer to crack the SPA nut!
-A complete shift to server side testing relies entirely on already taxed dev resources and limits your testing velocity to the pace of your code release cycle.
+Many organizations find themselves turning to server side A/B testing or backend A/B testing in the face of these challenges.
+While I highly value server side A/B testing to answer business questions and recognize it as source of high return on investment for SiteSpect customers, it’s not the only answer to crack the SPA nut!
+A complete shift to server side A/B testing relies entirely on already taxed dev resources and limits your A/B testing velocity to the pace of your code release cycle.

 So what’s the alternative?
-A healthy balance of client-side and server side testing under one unified platform, empowering business and technical users alike.
+A healthy balance of client-side A/B testing and server side A/B testing under one unified platform, empowering business and technical users alike.
 That way you’ll be able to transition to the SPA world without skipping a beat and increase your testing velocity.

 To learn more about SiteSpect, visit our website.